andresmg42/MLTradingApi/README.md

   - select Create key pair, and save in a secure place the key.pem downloaded to access to EC2 instance through the .pem key via ssh
   - in Network settings section select **edit**
   - VPC - required select the previus vpc created (ml-api-vpc)
-  - in Subnet select the previus public subnet created into ml-api-vpc **(ml-api-subnet-private-1-us-east-1a)**
+  - in Subnet select the previus private subnet created into ml-api-vpc **(ml-api-subnet-private-1-us-east-1a)**
   - in Auto-assign public IP select **Disable**
   - in Firewall (security groups) select **Select existing security group**
   - in Common security groups select ***train-sec-group**
   - expand **Advanced network configuration**
   - in Primary IP type **10.0.1.33**, leave the same in this section of Advanced network configuration
   - in Configure storage select section change to **1x10 GiB**
-  - in Advanced details section down to User **data - optional** section and in the tex box upload the build.sh file of trainapi directory from this proyecto or copy and paste the next bash code:
+  - in Advanced details section down to User **data - optional** section and in the tex box upload the build.sh file of trainapi directory from this proyect or copy and paste the next bash code:

 ```
 #!/bin/bash